Intermediate-mass fragments from fission and multifragmentation in the spallation of 136Xe: Results

 \subsection{Invariant cross sections}

-The asymmetric shape of the multifragmentation component, of integral $I_{\smallfrown} (\vpar^\beam)$, could not be interpreted as the emission from one single isotropic source: we decomposed it in more Gaussian components $\diff I_{i\,\smallfrown} (\vpar^\beam) / {\diff\vpar^{\beam}}$ of different integrals, and different mean values $u_{\,_{\scriptstyle i\,\smallfrown}}^\beam$.
+We already anticipated that an isotropic emission pattern does not correspond necessarily to a symmetric distribution of longitudinal velocity.
+In other words, an asymmetric spectrum and an isotropic emission pattern are not two contradictory concepts.
+This is the case of the asymmetric shape of the multifragmentation component, of integral $I_{\smallfrown} (\vpar^\beam)$.
+It could not be interpreted as the emission from one single isotropic source: we decomposed it in a set of Gaussian components $\diff I_{i\,\smallfrown} (\vpar^\beam) / {\diff\vpar^{\beam}}$ of different integrals, and different mean values $u_{\,_{\scriptstyle i\,\smallfrown}}^\beam$.
 We assumed that the emission kinematics is independent of the recoil velocity of the corresponding source $u_{\,_{\scriptstyle i\,\smallfrown}}^\beam$: this assumption results in assigning to all the Gaussian components the same width, which is determined by the forward side of the convex shape of the multifragmentation mode (the effect of the angular acceptance on a Gaussian-like emission kinematics is discussed in ref.~\cite{Benlliure02}).
 In the plot (a) of fig.~\ref{fig3}, a decomposition of the multifragmentation mode in three Gaussian components is shown; for this spectrum, a number of three Gaussians was chosen so that their spacing is smaller than their width, sufficiently to avoid the appearing of structures.

 By the fitting procedure, the measured spectrum is disentangled in the Coulomb-hole and multifragmentation components, so that